holoviz-topics/neuro/README.md

         /dev
             date_example-workflow_task.ipynb
     ```
+  - As the data generators/simulators can be useful to multiple workflows, they are kept as a separate and importable module ([`neurodatagen`](./_neurodatagen))
   - Each workflow should have an `environment.yml` with which to create a conda env that will install the neurodatagen module in dev mode:
     ```
     name: neuro-example-workflow